kartikasw/basic-trade/README.md

     > [NOTES]
     >
     > - Ensure that your private key and public key are in the Base64 string format of RSA PEM keys.
-See [OpenSSL-RSA](https://www.openssl.org/docs/manmaster/man1/openssl-rsa.html) or any RSA Key Generator for generating these keys.
+See [OpenSSL-RSA](https://www.openssl.org/docs/manmaster/man1/openssl-rsa.html) or any RSA Key Generator for generating these keys (for simple/personal project purposes only).
     > - The Migration URL should point to the location of your migration file.
 In this case, it is located in the migration folder: `file://migration`.

 ## API Routes